ecom42/Home_Repository/README.md

 My first repository

 Hi, People
-I found that programming was what my brain like to do..!
+I found that programming is what my brain like to do..!